maximilianoalves/maximilianoalves/README.md

 <!--
 **maximilianoalves/maximilianoalves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-I work with QA focused and automation, but i have passion for development.
+I work with QA focused and automation, but I have passion for development.
-I’m currently working at CWI Software in Brazil and i hava learned a lot about mobile automation and design patterns for software automation.
+I’m currently working at CWI Software in Brazil and i have learned a lot about mobile automation and design patterns for software automation.
 Below you can see some repositories and some strategies for software automation, and bootstrap strutures for your software automation projects.

 Follow me: